BLS International signs contract to process German visas in North America, Mexico

 - BLS International Ltd. To consider Interim Dividend for FY 2021-22 on 2 February 2022; Saint Capital Fund picks up stake in the company

-- Policybazaar launches AI-enabled WhatsApp bot for smooth claim settlement in group health insurance

-New Delhi [India], May 24 (ANI/PNN): BSE, NSE and MSE listed, BLS International, a trusted global tech-enabled services partner for governments and citizens, announced today that it has signed a 7-year contract to process short-term and long-term visas for Germany in North America and Mexico regions.
+New Delhi [India], May 24 (ANI/PNN): BSE, NSE and MSE listed (BSE: 540073; NSE: BLS; MSE: BLS), BLS International, a trusted global tech-enabled services partner for governments and citizens, announced today that it has signed a 7-year contract to process short-term and long-term visas for Germany in North America and Mexico regions.

 BLS will be starting operations with two centres in Mexico and eight centres in North America in cities including Boston, Chicago, Houston, Los Angeles, Miami, New York, San Francisco and Washington D.C within six months.
 The company will be providing visa outsourcing services along with several value-added services like photocopy, translation, courier, insurance for the convenience of applicants.